semaver/core-stack/docs/media/README-1.md

 - `ByStaticMember` - to filter class members by static/non-static;
 - `ByDecoratorClass` - to filter class members by annotation decorator class (class member decorator or parameter decorator);
 - `ByMemberDecoratorClass` - to filter class members by class member annotation decorator class
-- `ByParameterDecoratorClass` - to filter class members by paramter annotation decorator class
+- `ByParameterDecoratorClass` - to filter class members by parameter annotation decorator class

 Filtering is based on the query mechanism, that is described in [Query Class Members and Parameters](#query-class-members-and-parameters).
 To access filtered values, please refer to the Query API.